CyberOrigin2077/open_cyber_glove/docs/faq.md

 ## Commercial Use

 ### Can I use OpenCyberGlove for commercial purposes?
-Yes, the project is licensed under the MIT License, which allows for commercial use.
+Yes, the project is licensed under the BSD 3-Clause License, which allows for commercial use.
 However, we ask that you acknowledge the project in your work.

 ### Do you offer commercial support?
 Currently, we do not offer commercial support.
 However, we maintain an active community and documentation to help users.